Saints Mary & Martha Orthodox Monastery

 Front Door of the Doublewide

 Even though we were founded in late 1989, we did not find property until February, 1995.
 Initially, we purchased twenty acres of wooded land in the Sand Hills of South Carolina about two miles outside of Wagener which is south of I-20 and midway between Columbia and Aiken.
 By January, 1996, we had determined that it would be best to begin with a large, doublewide, trailer home and began to clear land in preparation for its delivery.
-In the past eight years, this facility has served us well and allowed us to be a monastic presence in this community.
+Over the years, this facility has served us well and allowed us to be a monastic presence in this community.
 In God's time, a monastery will be built, and this building will become the Guest House.

 Ramp Entrance at the Back of Doublewide